LEGOLAND Florida Resort Sets Reopening Date Of June 1, Awaiting State Approval

 Upon reopening, the capacity of the park will be no more than 50 percent.
 That amounts to about 6,000 total guests.
 Face coverings will be required for all employees, and employees in some locations may have to wear additional protective equipment such as face shields and gloves.

-Guests visiting the park will not be required to wear a face mask, but they will be strongly recommended.
+Guests visiting the park will not be required to wear face masks, but they will be strongly recommended.
 LegoLand will even provide complimentary masks to guests if they do not bring one with them to the park.

 All guests will have their temperatures taken before entering the park.
 If someone registers a temperature of 100.4 degrees or higher, they will not be allowed entry into LegoLand and neither will anyone in their party.

 On Thursday, major theme parks can begin their reopening presentations to the Orange County Economic Recovery Task Force.
-Universal Orlando Resort will be the first park to present its plans with Walt Disney World and SeaWorld presenting on a yet-to-be-scheduled later date.
+Universal Orlando Resort will be the first park to present its plans, with Walt Disney World and SeaWorld presenting on a yet-to-be-scheduled later date.

-If Beshears approves the reopening plans of any theme park, Governor Ron DeSantis will have to give his final approval.
+If Beshears approves the reopening plans of any theme park, Gov. Ron DeSantis will have to give his final approval.
 All presentations must include a proposed reopening date for the parks.